Open-Source-Medical-Supplies/project-library-client/README.md

 ## Overview

-The **Project Library Client** is a React-powered SPA (Single Page Application) built with TypeScript.
-It showcases a list of projects, devices, or other content.
-The core architecture uses [Vite](https://vitejs.dev/) to provide:
+The **Project Library Client** is a React-powered SPA (Single Page Application) built Vite and TypeScript.
+It showcases a list of projects and research categories The core architecture uses [Vite](https://vitejs.dev/) to provide:

 - Fast module bundling and hot-module reloading.
 - A streamlined, minimal configuration setup for React + TypeScript.
 - Easy integration of external libraries.

-This project highlights modular design through custom hooks, modular components, and JSON-based data sources.
+This project applies modular design through custom hooks, modular components, and JSON-based data sources.

 ---